mogenius/docs/mogenius/docs/services/frontend/nextjs.md

 **How to deploy Next.js**
 To install this service, go to the service library.
 Select the Next.js service and click "Add service".
 Follow the on-screen instructions and finalize the create process by clicking "Save".
-There is detailed tutorial available on [how to launch Next.js with mogenius](./../../tutorials/how-to-deploy-nextjs-in-the-cloud.md).